 2.2.1 In general, not less than two main boilers shall be fitted in ships of unrestricted service.
-The possibility of using a steam power plant with one main boiler shall be considered by the Register in each case.
+Using a steam power plant with one main boiler may be permitted provided the technical substantiation is submitted to the Register.